Contradictions

 Did your parents hit you?
 Do we believe in God?
 What happens when you die?
 Am I going to die?
 Are you going to die?
 Can I have more candy?

 These are the hardest years, and these are the most precious ones.
 When they are young enough for me to solve their problems with time, attention, or care.
 I have never heard a parent say, “I spent too much time with my children”, it is always the opposite.
 But sometimes, presence is so hard.
 Sometimes as I try to be present, I realize how distracted I am, how tired I am, and how bored I can get.
 Can I say that?
 It is boring to be so present sometimes.
-It is hard to recognize how distracted I am.
+It is hard to recognize how distracted I am too.
+Tensions, conundrums, answers that only time can reveal.

 The relief of dropping them off again at school for the new year comes with the sadness and the fears of letting them go back to the world, A harsh, difficult, wondrous, hopeful world.
 A reminder that they come through you but they are not for you to keep as Khalil Gibran says in The Prophet.